1. How often should we charge the device?

 This is completely normal.
 Our onboard motorized winch has a ratcheting mechanism that does produce a slight clicking sound.

 ServerLIFT offers preventative maintenance through our optional service contract and extended warranty.
-However, the SL500 Server Lifter is designed to handle years of regular use will little or no maintenance.
+However, the devices are designed to handle years of regular use with little or no maintenance.
 To extend the life of the onboard battery, it is important to keep the unit charging when not in use.